Nexmean/caskey.nvim/README.md

       mode = "n",

-      -- Sometimes there aren't event that describes that you need to setup buffer local mappings.
+      -- Sometimes there aren't events which describe that you need to setup buffer local mappings.
       -- For such cases you can use custom events.
       -- Caskey provides api for emitting then:
       --   -- nvim/lua/user/plugins/gitsigns.lua